Delayed Intubation & Neonatal Resuscitation Errors

 - The baby’s heart rate is below 100 bpm

 - The baby is gasping, with periods of apnea (breathing cessation)

 When these signs occur in the baby, the physician must immediately start positive pressure ventilation (PPV).
-In PPV, medical personnel places a mask over the baby’s nose and mouth, attaches a bag that is filled with air, and squeezes the bag so that air is pushed into the baby’s lungs.
-This is called bagging (or PPV).
+In PPV, medical personnel place a mask over the baby’s nose and mouth, attach a bag that is filled with air, and squeeze the bag so that air is pushed into the baby’s lungs.
+Sometimes this type of PPV is referred to as “bagging.”.
 PPV is a method of breathing for the baby, and once this is started, a pulse-oximeter must be placed on the baby’s skin.
 A pulse oximeter is a non-invasive device that continuously reads the level of oxygen in the baby’s blood so medical personnel can see how well the baby is oxygenating.

 Once PPV is initiated (and anytime a baby is at risk for needing resuscitation), the baby’s heart rate and breathing (respiratory rate) should be assessed every 30 seconds.
 In addition, the baby’s lungs should be listened to and watched; the medical personnel should make sure each side of the chest is rising equally.

 If, after initiation of PPV, the baby’s heart rate remains below 100, corrective ventilation corrective steps should be taken.

 When performing ventilation corrective steps, medical personnel should:

 - Reposition the head to ensure an open airway.
 Re-attempt PPV.

 If not effective,